Blog

 image

-Magento (Adobe Commerce) is a leading eCommerce platform.
-The first version of the software was called Magento 1.
-10 years after its debut, the second, updated version of Magento 2 was released.
-If the title of this article has captured your interest, then the issue of migrating from Magento 1 to Magento 2 is relevant for you now.
-Below, we will look at the difference between platforms, the Magento migration process, the advantages of Magento 2, and tell you how to transfer your online store from one version of the platform to the other.
+Magento (Adobe Commerce) is a leading eCommerce platform known for its flexibility and robust features.
+The first version of the software was called Magento 1, and after a decade of its debut, the second, updated version, Magento 2, was released.
+If you are interested in Magento e-commerce development, then the issue of migrating from Magento 1 to Magento 2 becomes relevant for you now.
+Below, we will explore the differences between the two platforms, the Magento migration process for complete migration immediately, including a dry run to ensure a smooth transition, the advantages of Magento 2, and guide you on how to transfer your online store from one version of the platform to the other.

-There are many reasons why you might want to move your eCommerce store from Magento 1 to Magento 2 — from outdated design to dissatisfaction with poor performance and speed.
-But the main reason why migrating from the old to the new is that doing so is not based on a whim, but has become a necessity.
-Since 2020, Adobe has stopped supporting the Magento 1 platform — meaning the release of updates and fixes has been discontinued.
+You might want to migrate your eCommerce store from Magento 1 to Magento 2 — from outdated design and poor performance to dissatisfaction with speed.
+But the main reason for a successful migration from Magento 1 to the new platform is that it has become necessary.
+Since 2020, Adobe has stopped supporting the Magento 1 version, resulting in discontinued updates and fixes for outdated data.
+Therefore, upgrading to the latest Magento version is crucial to ensure optimal performance and ongoing official support.

-Naturally, then, the security systems of online stores running on Magento 1 have turned out to be extremely vulnerable to cyberattacks.
-To mitigate such a situation happening to your online store, migrating to Magento 2 has become an important, necessary step to take.
+Naturally, then, the security systems of online stores running on Magento 1, a legacy software, have turned out to be extremely vulnerable to cyberattacks.
+To mitigate such a situation happening to your online store and ensure the protection of critical data and network access, migrating to Magento 2 has become an important and necessary step.

 Magento 1 and Magento 2: Feature Comparison

-Magento was originally developed as a flexible eCommerce solution.
-However, the first version of the platform did not have some critical features and was notable for its slow speed.
-The goals driving development of Magento 2 included solving these problems, as well as creating several advantages built into the new version.
-Let’s take a look at the difference between Magento 1 and Magento 2.
+Magento was initially developed as a flexible eCommerce solution.
+However, the platform’s first version did not have some critical features and was notable for its slow speed.
+The goals driving the development of Magento 2 included solving these problems and creating several advantages built into the new version.
+Let’s take a look at the difference between Magento 1 and Magento 2, including migration data, configuration files, the Magento migration service, the latest updates, and improved features such as faster loading times, enhanced performance, better scalability, improved checkout process, and additional functionalities like compared products.

 Magento 1 Magento 2